rJefferyXie/Pathfinding-Visualizer/README.md

 # Pathfinding Visualizer by Jeffery Xie
 A visual pathfinding program that allows the user to create their own obstacles or mazes and then run different pathfinding algorithms on it.
 This program includes the ability to place weighted path nodes, the ability to generate a random maze using Prim's algorithm, a results display after each successful path found, and five different algorithms to choose from.

-**Please make sure to read the first few lines of the "Extra Information" section!**
+**Please make sure to read the first few lines of the "Extra Information" section!
+(Up until the algorithm explanations)**

 # Table of Contents
 * [Requirements and Installation](#req)